CCI-MOC/documentation/docs/source/networking/public-network-providers.md

 This is used for MaaS services and hosts, and some infrastructure VMs.
 Our Cisco switch in Kumo (Row 4 Pod A Cage) connects to a BU switch which carries this VLAN in addition to BU's public network (VLAN 105, 192.12.185.0/24).

-**Note**

-We have no servers racked in MIT space.
-The cluster we call enage1 at MOC is racked in BU cages 2 and 4 (Row 4 Pod A).
-We have 4 brocade switches racked in those cages and they are part of a brocade fabric where the rest of the brocade switches (5) are racked in MIT cages.
-We should figure who gets dibs on those switches.
-The brocade switches that connect to CSAIL are in our cages so that's good.

 ## BU